MuhammadWaseem29/Subdomain-Finding-Tool/README.md

 - [aboul3la](https://github.com/aboul3la) for Sublist3r
 - [m8sec](https://github.com/m8sec) for subscraper

+## 🔒 Security & Privacy

+### Important Security Notes

+- **No Hardcoded Credentials**: This tool does not include any hardcoded API keys or credentials
+- **API Keys**: Users must provide their own API keys for services like Chaos
+- **Data Privacy**: All enumeration data stays local unless explicitly saved by the user
+- **Rate Limiting**: Be mindful of rate limits when enumerating multiple domains

+### Best Practices

+1. **Always get authorization** before testing any domain
+2. **Respect rate limits** of target services
+3. **Use responsibly** - Only test domains you own or have explicit permission to test
+4. **Keep API keys secure** - Never commit API keys to version control
+5. **Review output** - Verify results before taking action

-## ⚠️ Disclaimer
+## ⚠️ Legal Disclaimer

+**IMPORTANT**: This tool is for **authorized security testing and research purposes only**.

+- Users are **solely responsible** for ensuring they have proper authorization before testing any domain
+- Unauthorized access to computer systems is illegal and may result in criminal prosecution
-This tool is for authorized security testing and research purposes only.
-Users are responsible for ensuring they have proper authorization before testing any domain.
-The authors and contributors are not responsible for any misuse or damage caused by this tool.
+- The authors and contributors are **not responsible** for any misuse or damage caused by this tool
+- Use this tool only on systems you own or have explicit written permission to test
+- Always comply with applicable laws and regulations in your jurisdiction

+**By using this tool, you agree to use it responsibly and legally.**

 ## 📞 Support